Clinton-Davis/chow/README.md

 ## Features

+A this is a web page that has the potential to get very large, we added some features to get the user get what they are looking.

+-

 Footer login disapears if user is login in
 My Recipes is only avaible if login in, and only appears if user login in can only delete or edit recipes if correct user is loggin